Cassandra Fernando

-Cassandra Fernando (born c.
-1988) is an Australian politician.
-A member of the Australian Labor Party (ALP), she has been the MP for the Division of Holt since the 2022 federal election.
+Cassandra Fernando (born 18 September 1987) is a Sri Lankan-born Australian politician and trade unionist who has served as the member of parliament (MP) for the Victorian division of Holt since 2022.
+She is a member of the Labor Party and the first Sri Lankan-born woman to be seated in the Australian parliament.

 Early life

 Fernando was born in Sri Lanka and came to Australia with her parents in 1999 at the age of 11.
 She grew up in Dandenong North, Victoria, and holds a diploma in hospitality and a certificate in education support.

 Fernando worked at Woolworths in Dandenong Plaza for almost 15 years, including as a pastry chef.
 She became a delegate to the Shop, Distributive and Allied Employees Association (SDA) and subsequently worked as an SDA organiser for five years.

 Politics

 In March 2022, Fernando won ALP preselection for the seat of Holt at the 2022 federal election, following the retirement of incumbent MP Anthony Byrne.

-She is a member of the SDA faction, which was granted the right, under the federal intervention into the Victorian branch which has led to a suspension of democratic processes in the Branch, to preselect the candidate in Holt despite the left faction having larger membership numbers due to ethnic branch-stacking in the seat.
+She is a member of the SDA faction of Victorian Labor, which was granted the right, under the federal intervention into the Victorian branch which has led to a suspension of democratic processes in the Branch, to preselect the candidate in Holt despite the left faction having larger membership numbers.

-She is the first Sri Lankan born woman to take a seat in the Australian parliament.
+Since July 2022 Fernando has served on the House of Representatives Standing Committee for Employment, Education and Training, the Standing Committee for Migration and the Parliamentary Library Committee.